JustinKenpisi/justinmeggitt/index.md

 ![Detail from ceiling of the Cambridge American Cemetery Chapel](images/pic01.jpg)

-## Research and Teaching in the Critical Study of Religion
+## Research, Teaching, and Public Engagement in the Critical Study of Religion

 Welcome to my website.